-It’s a well known spot to locals, but the out-of-town crowd will find this slot canyon to be a real hidden gem.
-One of the best features of the Zion and St. George area is the slot canyons that exist here.
+It’s a well-known spot to locals, but the out-of-town crowd will find this slot canyon to be a real hidden gem.
+One of the best features of Greater Zion is the slot canyons.
 Those canyons have spawned a relatively new sport known as canyoneering.
 It’s one of the most popular features of Zion National Park and each of those canyons requires a permit obtained in advance of your trip.
-There are other canyons to explore outside the park, though, and they don’t require permits.
+There are other canyons to explore in Greater Zion, though, and they don’t require permits.
 Yankee Doodle is a great option if you find yourself without a permit.

 I believe in trying new things and pushing your boundaries a little.
 That being said, I also believe in being safe and not taking stupid risks.
 Keep in mind that canyoneering is a definite skill-based activity that requires the ability to rappel, smear down narrow gaps and scramble under boulders.
 If you’ve never been canyoneering, I highly recommend talking with one of the guide companies in the area and experiencing it that way the first few times.
 You may also want to go with a friend that knows what they are doing.
 Play it smart, and play it safe.

-It may depend on the time of year and recent weather but there will most likely also be a few pools of water to traverse.
+It may depend on the time of year and recent weather, but there will most likely also be a few pools of water to traverse.
 The depth of water can vary from a few inches to over your head.
 None of the pools were large enough to necessitate a wetsuit in August, but if you are going to try it in the early spring or late fall, you may want to suit up to stay warm.
-Even when it’s 110 degrees out, the water in these slot canyons feels freezing.
+Even when it’s 110 degrees out, the water in these slot canyons is a refreshing cool temprature.

 The slight presence of danger and difficulty is what really makes this canyon so fun.
-Having your breath taken away as you jump into the freezing water and gliding down the rope on a 90+ foot rappel make you feel like you’ve entered a completely new world.
-On your next trip to Zion country, remember to add a canyon or two to your itinerary!
+Having your breath taken away as you jump into the freezing water and gliding down the rope on a 90-foot rappel make you feel like you’ve entered a completely new world.
+On your next trip to Zion country, remember to add a slot canyon or two to your itinerary!